top of page

 HDMI 2.1 passes full video signal quality.
 No compromise on picture to gain surround sound.
 Compatible with next-gen consoles and high-end gaming setups.

-Ultimea Skywave X100 Specs
+Ultimea Skywave X100 Dual vs X100: Full Specs and Model Comparison

 Spec